nicfel/Substitution-model-averaging/README.md

 > **Topic for discussion:** Did the chain ever visit the JC69 model?
 Why not?
 >

 We can also use the output of our analysis to see if a model with (gamma) rate heterogeneity and/or a proportion of invariant sites is supported.
 If we select **hasGammaRates** in the window on the left and then click **Estimates** we see the proportion of time the chain spent in a model state with rate heterogeneity on (1) versus off (0), and thus the posterior support for a model with rate heterogeneity.
 Here, the chain seems to remain in a state with rate heterogeneity on, indicating very strong support for heterogeneity ([Figure 8](#fig:hasGammaRates)).
 We can also select **hasInvariableSites** to see if a model with invariant sites is supported.
-Here we see that the model spends more time in a model state with invariant sites off (0) than on (1), indicating that the presence of invariant sites are not as strongly supported important ([Figure 9](#fig:hasInvariableSites)).
+Here we see that the model spends more time in a model state with invariant sites off (0) than on (1), indicating that the presence of invariant sites are not as strongly supported ([Figure 9](#fig:hasInvariableSites)).
 Note that we can also look at the traces for **BMT_gammaShape** and **BMT_ProportionInvariant** to see which values of these two parameters the chain visited.

 There are a few other things we can look at in Tracer as well: